helm/charts/stable/uchiwa/README.md

 | `loglevel` | Level of logging to show after Uchiwa has started | `info` |

-Detailed documentaion for the `config` json can be found at [Uchiwa/Docs](https://docs.uchiwa.io/getting-started/configuration/)
+Detailed documentation for the `config` json can be found at [Uchiwa/Docs](https://docs.uchiwa.io/getting-started/configuration/)

 ```console
 $ helm install --name my-release \